Types of Symmetries of Knots: Introduction

 We will say that a $G$-symmetric knot $K$ has a \emph{good} diagram if the conditions above hold.
 Examples of good diagrams include Figures \ref{fig:12a_427other}, \ref{fig:10_67}, \ref{fig:8_17}, and \ref{fig:5_2}, among others.

-For symmetric knots without good diagrams, different problems arise.
+For symmetric knots without good diagrams, different problems arise in depicting the knot symmetrically.
 In some cases some elements of $G$ act by double rotations without fixed points on $S^3$.
-If $G$ is cyclic and the generator is of this kind, then the action is a double rotations of $S^3 \subset \RR^4$ leaving a torus invariant, and such knot symmetries are often well presented by means of braid closures: see Figure \ref{fig:12n_749}, or consider torus knots (Section \ref{sec:torus}).
-See \cite[Theorem 1]{MR1664974} for a proof that all freely-periodic knots have a diagram of this form.
-In other cases, one can give a knot diagram in which one is obliged to visualize some symmetry as ``rotation around a circle", as in Figures \ref{fig:10_155} or \ref{fig:DihF}.
+If $G$ is cyclic and the generator is of this kind, then the action is a double rotations of $S^3 \subset \RR^4$ leaving a torus invariant, and that torus may be used to produce a knot diagram in which the symmetry is visually apparent: see Figure \ref{fig:free2period} for an example.
+A proof that all freely-periodic knots have diagrams of this form may be found in \cite[Theorem 1]{MR1664974}.

+One may also give a knot diagram in which one is obliged to visualize some symmetry as ``rotation around a circle", as in Figures \ref{fig:10_155} or \ref{fig:DihF}.

+In the specific case of a freely periodic symmetry of order $2$, where we may suppose that the action on $S^3$ is given by the antipodal map, there is an invariant $2$-sphere.
+Projection onto this sphere allows one to produce a knot diagram where the symmetry is given by the transformation $v \mapsto \frac{-v}{\|v\|}$ on $\RR^2$, composed with a mirroring of the diagram exchanging under- an over-crossings.
+The diagram in Figure \ref{fig:free2period} may be adjusted to be of this form by closing the braid and distributing the partial twists around the resulting diagram.\benw{Is this ok?}

 In other cases, no element of $G$ acts without a pair of fixed points, but there is no globally fixed pair of points.
 Here, one can find diagrams in which some symmetries are immediately apparent, but others do not correspond to isometries of $\RR^2$.
 Typical examples are given in Figures \ref{fig:12a_868} and \ref{fig:10_99}. \end{remark}